rgiovann/devops-docker-compose-nginx-custom-with-phpmyadmin/README.md

 # Docker Stack: MySQL + phpMyAdmin with Custom Nginx

 This project implements a complete stack for MySQL database administration through a phpMyAdmin web interface, using Docker containers with custom nginx configuration.
+Note: Requires Docker.io and docker-compose to be pre-installed on the system

 ## 📋 Project Structure